Bill Auld

-Bill Auld (25 April 1868 – 19 July 1945) was a Scotland international rugby union player.
+Bill Auld OBE (25 April 1868 – 19 July 1945) was a Scotland international rugby union player.

 Rugby Union career

 Amateur career

 He played rugby union for West of Scotland.

 Provincial career

 He was capped by Glasgow District in the inter-city match of 1887.

 He was capped by West of Scotland District in their match against East of Scotland District on 11 February 1888.

 International career

 Auld played twice for Scotland; in the 1889 Home Nations Championship match against Wales on 2 February 1889; and in the 1890 Home Nations Championship match against Wales on 1 February 1890.

 Military career

 He served in the First World War in the Labour Corps and was given an O.B.E. in 1919.
 He was active in the Territorial Army.

 Business career

 He became a stockbroker and was well known in the Glasgow Stock Exchange.
 He became its chairman in 1931-32.
 He was a senior partner in the firm Auld and MacEwan.
 On his death the National Probate Calendar lists Auld's address as the business address of Auld and McEwan as 24 St. Vincent Place, Glasgow; not using his home address of The Grange, Bridge of Weir.